SaltyGoo/saltygoo.github.io/class/mu_saltdryad.md

 A Powdered Makeup Palette, and your choice of a Crystal Fan (use as a dagger), an Asbestos Scarf (fireproof and toxic), or three Vials full of brine (preserve organic matter).

 <ins>Starting Skills</ins><br>
-Geology, and your choice of Earth Court, Fay Court, or Ooze Court
+Geology, and your choice of Earth Court, Fey Court, or Ooze Court

 For every Salt Dryad template you have, you gain one **Crystal Ornament**.